tanshen/fast-rcnn/README.md

 ```
 If you use MATLAB to label the training image like me, or your dataset is in `.mat` format, for the conversion from `.mat` file to `.xml` file, see my [convert_mat_to_xml.m](https://github.com/coldmanck/fast-rcnn/blob/master/convert_mat_to_xml/convert_mat_to_xml.m) for more details.
 - Images: This folder contains all your training images
-- ImageSets: This folder originally only contains one file--trian.txt, which contains all the names of the images.
+- ImageSets: This folder originally only contains one file--train.txt, which contains all the names of the training images (without extension, e.g. `.jpg`).
 It looks like this:
 ```
 w_8762
 w_3935